 If a rail pass doesn't pencil out for your trip, you may be able to shave off the cost of your train tickets with some of these tips:

 - Off-peak discounts apply after 9:30 a.m., and round-trip off-peak tickets may cost the same as one-way tickets.
-For example, the off-peak fare for a one-way London–Edinburgh trip is $180, while the full ("Anytime") fare is about $235.
+Off-peak fares can be purchased up until the departure of the train.

-- Check the National Rail site for all ticket prices, rules, and to buy online, or call 011-44-8457-484-950 for 24-hour information (they'll give you another number to purchase tickets).
+- Check the National Rail site for all ticket prices, rules, and to buy online, or call +44 8457 484 950 for 24-hour information (they'll give you another number to purchase tickets).
 For credit card approval online, it may help to enter a British hotel address or postal code (not for delivery).
 Pick up reserved tickets at any staffed train station.